-OAT 285 - Law Office Management.....(3:2:2) A study of all phases of law office procedures and the management and organization of a law office, the various machines used, and filing principles.
+OAT 285 - Law Office Management.....(3:2:2)

+A study of all phases of law office procedures and the management and organization of a law office, the various machines used, and filling principles.
 Development and usage of systemization within the law office will be emphasized.
 Principles and legal theory are demonstrated through practical applications.
-Prerequisites: (Test score or ENG 051 or ENG 099 or NCS 051 or ESL 100 or
+Prerequisites: Test score or ENG 051 and Test score or RDG 051 and OAT 121 or OFS 121.